Premium ProductReports

 Quick Winner: WalkingPad P1

-A close family matchup: the Z1 adds a display and costs less, but the P1’s longer proven track record and top-pick pedigree give it the narrow edge for most buyers.
+A close family matchup that hinges on street price: the Z1 adds a display for less money on paper, but the P1's routine sales and longer proven record give it the narrow edge.

 Winner